Noah is two years and 9 months old and suddenly his imagination has gone into over drive.

 Collect a Bunch of Items to Use.

 One of the best things about imaginative play is that it doesn’t require lots of special equipment.
-You don’t need batteries, or fancy toys, you’ll mostly use toys you already have, or cheap items from the dollar store, with lots of natural materials and recyclables.
-The key to being able to set up an imaginative play scene easily is to have a bunch of useful items on hand, so start collecting anything you think might be useful as you find them.
+You don’t need batteries, or fancy toys, you can use toys you already have, or cheap items from the dollar store, with lots of natural materials and recyclables thrown in.
+The key to being able to set up an imaginative play scene easily is to have a bunch of useful items on hand, so start collecting anything you think might work as you find them.

 You’ll need a container or something to put your play scene in or on, characters for your scene and accessories.
 Here are a few ideas –